 I think of China.
 The headlines said in June of 1989 a terrible massacre took place.
 Five thousand young people were mown down by the Chinese army.
 The headlines all mourned the death of the pro-democracy movement.
 It was terrible, but what was God up to underneath?
 Out of that massacre came a remarkable turning to Christ among China’s students for the first time in history!
 The headlines never saw it.
 It’s not part of history.
 But “His story” went on.

 I think of Afghanistan.
 When the Soviet Union invaded that country in 1980 the world was outraged.
 The headlines were all full of fierce denunciations of the action, and rightly so.
 But I remember meeting a missionary from Kabul who said, “Yes, what the Russians did was wrong, but the fact is it is now much easier under the Russians for Christians to evangelize than it was before under the Islamic regime.”
 Again, another more significant story, of God building his kingdom, was going on undetected by the world at large.

 I think of Sudan.
-The headlines in the 1980’s were full of a dreadful civil war which isolated the Danka people from the outside world.
+The headlines in the 1980s were full of a dreadful civil war that isolated the Danka people from the outside world.
 It was terrible.
-There was untold suffering on vast scale.
+There was untold suffering on a vast scale.
 But underneath, God was bringing the 2 million Dinks to himself.
-By 1993, 80% of them were Christians and this among a tribe that was historically very resistant to the gospel.
+By 1993, 80% of them were Christians, and this among a tribe that was historically very resistant to the gospel.